jcyesc/linux-driver-development/drivers-dev/chapter-4/README.md

 `/lib/modules/version/kernel/drivers`.

-## LAB 2 - "class" charater module
+## LAB 2 - "class" charater driver

 In this kernel module lab we will create a device node using `devtmpfs` instead of doing it manually.
 In this driver, we will add an entry in the `/sys/class` directory.